google/WebFundamentals/src/content/en/tools/chrome-devtools/console/console-reference.md

 ## console.count(label) {:#count}

-Writes the the number of times that `count()` has been invoked at the same line and with the same label.
+Writes the number of times that `count()` has been invoked at the same line and with the same label.